Wine tasting in Stellenbosch isn’t just about drinking: it’s about food, culture, and life altogether.

 Hudsons is a good place to have a burger or a steak.
 The atmophere is very easy going, as lots of students go to eat there.
 Burgers are very good and prices fair.

-Basic Bistro is on the main street of Stellenbosch and makes some delicious salads.
+Basic Bistro is on the main street of Stellenbosch and makes some delicious salads and mouthwatering Cape Malay style food.
 It’s the perfect place to have lunch, but chill – life in Stellenbosch is relaxed so take a good glass of Stellenbosch wine too.

 Fabio’s is a great small coffee shop that does very good breakfasts and good espresso.

 When To Visit Stellenbosch

 I visited Stellenbosch at the end of June, so right at the beginning of South African winter.
 Despite the rain and chilly weather, I enjoyed every moment of my visit and in fact think it was perfect timing to do some wine tasting in Stellenbosch (is there anything better than a glass of red wine in the winter?).
 Stellenbosch is also quieter in the winter months, so all the better for me.